 Description

-DESCRIPTION: the memorial stands in the churchyard of St Peter’s Church.
-It comprises a 3m high white marble statue of a winged Victory, rewarding the worthy victors with glory and fame, symbolized by holding a wreath of laurel leaves in her left hand, and with her right hand pointing upwards to heaven.
-The statue is set upon a white marble square plinth on a square base.
-The plinth and base have plaques fixed to their faces which carry the inscriptions.
+The memorial features a 3-meter high white marble statue of a winged Victory, who symbolizes glory and fame by holding a wreath of laurel leaves in her left hand and pointing upwards to heaven with her right hand.
+The statue is mounted on a white marble square plinth, which sits on a square base.
+Both the plinth and base have plaques affixed to their faces that display inscriptions.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.